 PSU goals are set at the beginning of the 3-year performance period.
 The 50% portion focused on revenue growth is defined as the 3-year simple average, measured at constant currency (excluding the impact of significant acquisitions and divestitures).
 The 50% portion focused on Relative TSR is defined as the ending share price of a share of common stock, plus the value of reinvested dividends, divided by the beginning share price.
 Both beginning and ending share prices are measured over a 30-day average.
 Relative TSR is measured against Medtronic's Comparison Group.
-ROIC is defined as non-GAAP net income after the removal of the after-tax impact of amortization plus interest expense net of tax, divided by Invested Capital, averaged over the 3-year period.
-Invested Capital is defined as Total Equity Plus Interest-Bearing Liabilities less Cash and Cash Equivalents for each year.
+ROIC is defined as Net Cash Earnings plus Interest Expense net of Tax, divided by Invested Capital for each year, averaged over the 3-year period.
+"Net Cash Earnings" is defined as non-GAAP earnings (adjusted to exclude the impact of non-recurring items) after the removal of the after-tax impact of Amortization.
+"Invested Capital" is defined as Total Equity plus Interest-Bearing Liabilities Less Cash and Cash Equivalents for each year.
 If the three-year ROIC target is not achieved the overall performance score is reduced by 30%.
 That overall performance score is then multiplied by the applicable NEOs individual target PSU grant to arrive at the actual number of shares earned.